lwkuant/Side_project_Cookpad_Food_Classification/README.md

 ## Methology
 1. Transform the data with various sizes to (192, 256, 3)
-2. Use VGG19 pretrained model for feature extraction
+2. Use pretrained model for feature extraction:
+	(1) VGG19
+	(2) InceptionV3
 3. Implement Data augmentation
 4. Retrain part of the layers of the VGG19 pretrained model